-6A.3.1.8 OTHER CONSERVATION AUTHORITY POLICIES AND PROGRAMS
+6A.3.1.9 OTHER CONSERVATION AUTHORITY POLICIES AND PROGRAMS

-The Conservation Authority has prepared watershed plans and watershed-level strategies relating to its broad mandate under the Conservation Authorities Act, which includes the "conservation of land".
-Other policies of the Conservation Authority may therefore also have application in the Township.
+The Conservation Authority has prepared watershed plans and watershed-level strategies relating to its broad mandate under the Conservation Authorities Act, Other policies of the Conservation Authority may therefore also have application in the Township.

-The Conservation Authority may also provide comments and recommendations to the Township on Planning Act applications, relating to such other matters as the conservation of natural heritage features (such as woodlands, wildlife habitat, ANSIs, etc.), groundwater recharge/discharge areas, stormwater management, etc. Unless otherwise provided for in this Plan, and/or in a services agreement between the Township and the Conservation Authority, such comments are to be taken as advisory, and considered by the Township in relation to the relative merits of economic, social and other implications, and other goals, objectives, policies and requirements of the Township, as generally outlined in this Plan, as well as those of other commenting agencies and approval authorities.
+The Conservation Authority may also provide comments and recommendations to the Township on Planning Act applications.Unless otherwise provided for in this Plan, and/or in a services agreement between the Township and the Conservation Authority, such comments are to be taken as advisory, and considered by the Township in relation to the relative merits of economic, social and other implications, and other goals, objectives, policies and requirements of the Township, as generally outlined in this Plan, as well as those of other commenting agencies and approval authorities.